 If the detector control system is able to manage the effect of a disturbance, the interferometer can remain at its working point with a reduced sensitivity.
-Ootherwise the control gets lost and the procedure to recover it has to be started again from the beginning, thus impacting on the duty cycle.
+Otherwise the global control gets lost and the procedure to recover it has to be started again from the beginning, thus impacting on the duty cycle - see Appendix A.